Blakyyy/SignInManager/README.md

 ### FinalApplication Class

-The `FinalApplication` class serves as the entry point for the entire program.
+The `FinalApplication` class serves as the entry point for the entire program!